eucalyptus/euca-demo/installs/install-20-manual/docs/install-20-manual-install-hp-gol01-d8.md

     * The CC is listening on port 8774
     * The NCs are listening on port 8775

 ### Register Eucalyptus

-1. (CLC): Obtain temporary credentials
+1. (CLC): Assume Eucalyptus Administrator Credentials

     ```bash
     eval $(clcadmin-assume-system-credentials)